Matchbox Caterpillar Construction Zone

 The Down Low

 There is not a lot to say about Matchbox Caterpillar Construction Zone.
 You can’t lose, you can’t get screwed, you just have to perform the very simple actions the game requires and that’s it.
-You could expect a sandbox where you get to do whatever you want with the big machinery but the game is strangely story-driven.
+You could expect a sandbox where you get to do whatever you want with the big machinery but the game is frustratingly story-driven.
+There’s no way to cause any fun mayhem.
 You just follow the steps as they are presented by the game.
 One thing that caught my eye is how little text there is.
 Since this is ostensibly a game for kids, you’d expect a healthy dose of tutorials.
 This is not the case.
 The game uses the very ingenious device of a little foreman simply pointing you in the right direction when you’ve finished a task.

 Why go to all the trouble of animating this little character when a text field would have been much simpler?
 I think it’s a case of building something without text so you don’t have to translate it later.
 I found it interesting.
 It gives the game personality and it’s fun to see the little foreman disapprove when you do the wrong thing.
 It shows how cheapo releases can still show some amount of effort and ingenuity.

 In terms of mistakes and missed opportunities I think the game suffers the most from its ginormous maps.
 You often get lost and with the complicated tank controls it’s hard to move around.
-You should have tank controls to make you feel like you’re operating very big machines but these tank controls are just too digital to make you feel like you’re in a big truck.
-It would have been better if you had to maneuver the machines around tight corners and smaller areas with a control scheme that forced you to make large archs to turn.
+You should have tank controls to make you feel like you’re operating very big machines but these controls are jerky so you never feel like you’re driving a big vehicle.
+It would have been better if you had a control scheme based on large archs to maneuver the machines around tight corners and smaller areas.
 To top it off they maybe could have included an HP meter to limit the number of times you could drive into stuff.
 I feel like that’s probably the main concern when operating a bulldozer; don’t bump into things.
 Here your main concern is not to get lost on the way to the fourth rock you need to move.

 Realtime Associates, Inc.